 See if the broker truly is able to understand your business or if they are just playing along.
 Ask the broker what percentage of their listings actually sell.
 It is rare for brokers to have any more than 40% of their listing actually sell.
 In fact, industry average is around 30%.
 With that said, there are a handful of brokers that sell 80%+ of their business listings.

 The listing process will take a month and it could be 6-12 months before you get any bites.
 As mentioned previously, the majority of businesses do not sell.

 Sell directly to an Investment Company

 At Minerva, we have built our business around acquiring profitable well-run businesses, many of which are manufacturing businesses.
 When owners of manufacturing business get an offer from us, they know that their business will actually sell, they won’t have to pay a broker commission and that they are selling to a company that does not want to strip the business down or lay off employees.

-Simply put, we have built our business around solving the unique problem of helping manufacturing business owners achieve liquidity.
+Simply put, we have built our business around solving the unique problem of helping owners of manufacturing business achieve liquidity.

 Manufacturing Business Transition and Management Plans

-Each business seller we meet has a different motivation to sell their business.
+Each manufacturing business seller we meet has a different motivation to sell their business.
 Among the most common are; retirement, sickness, desire to have a more balanced life, get involved in philanthropy and volunteer for non-profit organizations.